-Participants in the Baseline treatment need to understand that they will observe how much each computer produces before they make the hiring choice.
-If they fail to understand this, the Screening trial task is not necessarily optimal.
-However, asking an understanding question about this at the beginning of the experiment would highlight the connection between the two parts of the problem.
-It could shut down the mechanisms that drive insufficient screening.
+Do participants in the Baseline treatment understand that they will observe how much each computer produces before they make the hiring choice?
+If they fail to understand this, the Screening task is not necessarily optimal.
+However, asking an understanding question about this at the beginning of the experiment would highlight the connection between the two parts of the problem, potentially shutting down the mechanisms that we are interested in studying.
 To avoid interfering with the mechanisms, we first elicit participants' first trial task choice and only then ask the understanding question about whether they will observe how much each computer produces.
-As a result, the understanding question does not affect round 1, but it may bias the mistake rate in rounds 2-10 in Baseline down, which goes against our hypothesis.
-We find that 71% answer correctly-they know that they will observe how much each computer produces before the hiring choice.
-Restricting the sample to only those participants who answer correctly does not affect the results, as we show in column (4) of Table I.
+As a result, the understanding question does not affect round 1, but it may speed up learning, reducing the mistake rate in rounds 2-10 in Baseline, which goes against our hypothesis.
+Restricting to the 71% of participants who answer this understanding question correctly-they know that they will observe how much each computer produces before the hiring choice-does not affect the results, as we show in column (4) of Table II.

 Optimal use of information.
-Choosing the Screening trial task is optimal only if the participants use the information it reveals correctly.
-Therefore, to claim that choosing the Pooling task is a mistake, we need to show that participants who choose the Pooling task would still be able to use the information about quality if they got it.
-An ideal test for this would be observing participants' counterfactual hiring choices after the Screening task.

-We approximate this counterfactual scenario by looking at participants' actual choices after choosing the Screening task.
+Screening is optimal only if the participants correctly use the revealed information.
+To claim that choosing the Pooling task is a mistake, we need to show that participants who do so would be able to use the information if they got it.
+An ideal test for this would be observing participants' counterfactual part 2 hiring choices, after the part 1 Screening task.
+We approximate this counterfactual scenario by looking at participants' actual part 2 hiring choices after choosing the Screening task in part 1.
 All Screening-optimal parameterizations are similar, with the only differences being parameters and task names.
 Therefore, we treat rounds where a participant chooses the Screening task as a counterfactual for the rounds where they choose the Pooling task.
-Across all treatments, more than 90% of the participants hire the Good computer after choosing the Screening task (Appendix Figure A.8).
-The few hiring mistakes are unlikely to drive the differences in the choice to screen.
+Across all treatments, more than 90% of participants hire the Good computer after choosing the Screening task (Appendix Figure A.5).
+This suggests that it is unlikely that participants who do not screen would not be able to use the revealed information.